-Our learning outcomes align with the university's General Education student learning outcome for information literacy.
+Learning outcomes for the Information Literacy program align with the university's General Education student learning outcome for information literacy.

-Students will locate, evaluate, and use information effectively and responsibly.
+SLO a: Students will locate, evaluate, and use information effectively.

 SLO a sub-outcomes (modeled from the Framework of Information Literacy for Higher Education):

 - Students will identify relevant sources for specific information needs and use appropriate search tools and search strategies to access the needed information.

 - Students will recognize research and inquiry as iterative processes and recognize the contributions of scholarly communication and other information sharing networks to the creation of new knowledge